Year 2 – Maple Class

 Welcome to Maple Class.

-Our teacher in Maple Class is Mrs Hounsell and our teaching assistants are Mrs Mazan, Mrs Meredith, Miss Duce, Miss Scott, Miss Renshaw and Mr Smith.
+Our teacher in Maple Class is Mrs Hounsell and our teaching assistants are Mrs Mazan, Mrs Meredith, Miss Duce, Mr Smith and Mrs Wellings.
 We work as a team to achieve high standards in all of our lessons whilst having fun at the same time.
 We ensure that we demonstrate Longlands’ learning behaviours throughout the school day to make us confident and independent learners.
 These learning behaviours include being respectful, resilient, reflective, resourceful and cooperative.
 Our lessons are filled with the sharing of ideas and interesting discussions which allows us to grow together.

 In our classroom we have engaging working walls that help us progress with our learning.
 For instance, if we want some flashes of inspiration for our writing we can select adventurous vocabulary from our English displays.

-We have PE on a Wednesday afternoon with Mr Hounsell and Mr Mason and we LOVE having fun whilst keeping fit.
+We have PE on a Wednesday afternoon with Mr Mason and we LOVE having fun whilst keeping fit.
 The Daily Mile helps us to lead active lifestyles.
 PE also takes place on a Tuesday afternoon.
 We enjoy active breaks throughout the school day to help support wellbeing, positive behaviour and improved attainment.

 We love art and improving our skills and this term the children will create super hero models.
 We are proud of our sketch books which showcase our varied artistic tasks.
-Mrs Mazan is an artistic genius.
+Mrs Mazan is an artistic genius!